 Every Child Is A Story Yet To Be Told...

-Austin Dyslexia Reading Center offers tutoring for students from grades K-12 in both individual and small group settings based on individual needs.
+Austin Dyslexia Reading Center during COVID 10 offers dyslexia remediation session using 'live' video conferencing from grades K-12 based on individual needs.

 Austin Dyslexia Reading Center has over forty years of teaching experience.

 Allizon L. Coseriu attended Texas Wesleyan University in Ft.
 Worth, Texas.
 At T.W.U. she was a member of the Greek organization Gamma Phi Beta, the international honor society Psy Chi, and the international honor society Mortar Board.

 After graduation, and moving to Austin, Texas, she received her (CALP) Certified Academic Language Practitioner's license and her dyslexia certification through the Scottish Rite Dyslexia Center of Austin.
 She then passed the Alliance National Exam, which promotes quality standards in the remediation of written and language skills, and is accredited by the International Multisensory Structure Language Education Council (IMSLEC).

 Allizon is a licensed and certified member (#3805) of the highly regarded Academic Language Therapy Association (ALTA), and she is a member of The International Association of Dyslexia (IDA).